spatialos/CppBlankProject/README.md

 ## Cloud deployment

+Our cloud deployment environment is based upon Ubuntu, so therefore if you're not using Linux, you'll have to either set up a cross-compile toolchain and build out a Linux binary (due to the nature of C++).
+More information can be found [here](https://docs.improbable.io/reference/13.7/cppsdk/building#building-for-a-cloud-deployment).

+If using Windows, options include (but are not limited to):
+- Install [Ubuntu](https://www.microsoft.com/en-gb/p/ubuntu/9nblggh4msv6) using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), then build a Linux worker from within that environment.
+- Install Ubuntu in a Virtual Machine with either [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or [VMware Workstation Player](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html).
+- Set up a cross-compiler to be used from Windows, such as the one distributed by Unreal Engine: https://docs.unrealengine.com/en-us/Platforms/Linux/GettingStarted
+- Use the Visual Studio 2017 CMake Linux support: https://docs.microsoft.com/en-us/cpp/linux/cmake-linux-project?view=vs-2017

-As usual set the `project_name` field in `spatialos.json` to match your SpatialOS project name.
+Once this is done and you have successfully built a Linux assembly, set the `project_name` field in `spatialos.json` to match your SpatialOS project name.
 Then upload and launch:

 ```
 spatial cloud upload <assembly-name>